 The course material is arranged in 8 weeks blocks.
-In each week there are "Activities" that cover larger content areas, and in turn, "Activities" are broken down to "Steps".
+In each week there are 'Activities' that cover larger content areas, and in turn, 'Activities' are broken down to 'Steps'.
 Steps are the basic elements of the course.
-A "step" can be a video (short visuals on various topics), informational (articles), discussions (where learners can share their views), polls (learners may vote on different issues), or quizzes to test the knowledge they were supposed to acquire.
+A 'step' can be a video (short visuals on various topics), informational (articles), discussions (where learners can share their views), polls (learners may vote on different issues), or quizzes to test the knowledge they were supposed to acquire.

-You will see that you should complete all steps in a sequence; you are not allowed to "jump" or skip steps.
-One may, however, mark any step as "completed".
+You will see that you should complete all steps in a sequence; try not to jump or skip steps.

 The articles include interesting short texts, sometimes stories.
 The aim is to spark discussion.
 The texts are very short and easy to read, even for non-native English speakers.
 Yet the articles are filled with links to interesting and relevant external sites.
-Browsing through these links may take a lot of time - and yield deeper knowledge of the particular area.
-It is the teacher's and the learners' choice to plan their own individual learning path depending on the interest, aptitude and time of the learners.
+Browsing through these links may take a lot of time - and yield deeper knowledge of the area.
+It is the teacher's and the learners' choice to plan their own individual learning path depending on the interest, aptitude, and time of the learners.

-In each of the 8 weeks we start with an introductory video introducing the week's topic followed by articles, discussions, polls.
+In each of the 8 weeks we start with an introductory video on the week's topic followed by articles, discussions, polls.
 In each week we have a step on careers introducing learners into the vast array of career opportunities this industry offers.
-And finally we close the session with a quiz.
+And finally, we close the session with a quiz.
 Quizzes are short and may be repeated without any limit.